JoshuaKGoldberg/TSLint.MSBuild/README.md

 #### Why?

-The original schema of TSLint.MSBuild requires multiple layers of processes calling each other, which can wreak havoc in complex managed build systems.
+The original structure of TSLint.MSBuild requires multiple layers of processes calling each other, which can wreak havoc in complex managed build systems.
+Then, in order:

-1. MSBuild determines build settings and passes them to the JavaScript code
+1. MSBuild determined build settings and passed them to the JavaScript code
-2. JavaScript code determines the TSLint location and re-formulates arguments
+2. JavaScript code determined the TSLint location and re-formulated any arguments
-3. JavaScript code runs TSLint via a spawned process, captures its output, and re-logs it
+3. JavaScript code ran TSLint via a spawned process, captured its output, and re-logged it
-4. MSBuild captures the (re-logged TSLint ) JavaScript output and logs it
+4. MSBuild captured the (re-logged TSLint) JavaScript output and logged it

 1.X unified all the logic into MSBuild, which resulted in significant performance gains, code simplification, and runtime stability.
+Now, in order:

 1. MSBuild determines build settings and TSLint location
-2. MSBuild runs TSLint using the packaged Node executable, captures its output, and re-logs it
+2. MSBuild runs TSLint using the packaged Node executable

 ### 0.3.X to 0.4.X